-- 1.1 Derby Diocesan Academy Trust ("the Trust", "DDAT") is committed to ensuring all employees have access to a procedure to help deal with any grievances relating to their employment fairly and without unreasonable delay. - 1.2 Managers and employees should approach grievances constructively, deal with issues promptly and not delay meetings, decisions or confirmation of those decisions. - 1.3 The primary focus of managers and employees raising a grievance should be on resolving the issue informally, where possible, without the need for reference to the formal procedure. - 1.4 This procedure applies to all employees within the Trust. - 1.5 The procedure makes reference to an individual dealing with or hearing the grievance, this may include but is not limited to, the Line Manager, Headteacher / Executive Headteacher, Chair of Governors, CEO or Chair of the Trustees as appropriate. - 1.6 This policy does not form part of any employee's contract of employment and DDAT may amend it at any time following consultation with the recognised Trade Unions.
+- 1.1 Derby Diocesan Academy Trust ("the Trust", "DDAT") is committed to ensuring all employees have access to a procedure to help deal with any grievances relating to their employment fairly and without undue delay.
+Any new matters that occurred over 3 months ago may not be considered and advice should be sought from the HR Team. - 1.2 Managers and employees should approach grievances constructively, deal with issues promptly and not delay meetings, decisions or confirmation of those decisions. - 1.3 The primary focus of managers and employees raising a grievance should be on resolving the issue informally, where possible, without the need for reference to the formal procedure. - 1.4 This procedure applies to all employees within the Trust. - 1.5 The procedure makes reference to an individual dealing with or hearing the grievance, this may include but is not limited to, the Line Manager, Headteacher / Executive Headteacher, Chair of the Local Academy Committee, CEO or Chair of the Trustees as appropriate. - 1.6 This policy does not form part of any employee's contract of employment and DDAT may amend it at any time following consultation with the recognised Trade Unions.
 It has been implemented following consultation with all recognised Trade Unions.